Lanre Kehinde

-Olanrewaju "Lanre" Kehinde (born 7 May 1994) is a Nigerian footballer who plays for Saudi club Al-Zulfi.
+Olanrewaju "Lanre" Kehinde (born 7 May 1994) is a Nigerian footballer who plays as a forward for Bosnian Premier League club Sloga Doboj.

 Career

 Club

 Kehinde's career started in Nigeria with Dominion Hotspur, who he joined Kwara United on loan from in 2011 before leaving in 2012 to join Israeli Premier League side Maccabi Tel Aviv.
 He didn't make a first-team appearance for Maccabi, but was loaned out twice to Liga Leumit clubs.
 Firstly to Hakoah Amidar Ramat Gan for the 2013–14 season and secondly to Hapoel Afula for the following season, 2014–15.
 In total, Kehinde scored 28 goals in 60 appearances across the two loan spells.
 He left Maccabi permanently in 2015 and subsequently had spells with Premier League teams Hapoel Kfar Saba and Hapoel Acre.

 In July 2016, Kehinde joined UAE First Division League club Al-Fujairah.
 After six months in the United Arab Emirates, Kehinde left to join TFF First League side Elazığspor on loan.

 On 8 September 2025, Kehinde joined Saudi FDL club Al-Zulfi.